sirkon/mad/testdata/metric.md

 GROUP BY country
 ```

-* for country and version
+* per country and version
 ```sql
 SELECT
     $Date AS date,